Impact of the COVID-19 pandemic on children: Global Context

-Impact on student life
+Impact on student life globally

-A comprehensive global study (Aristovnik et al., 2020) provides systematic meaningful insights into students’ satisfaction and perception of different aspects of their lives during the first wave of the pandemic, including their opinions on the immediate and distant future.
-The study found that teaching staff and universities’ public relations offered students the most important support at the university during the pandemic.
-On the other hand, the lack of computer skills and the perception of a relatively higher workload prevented students from perceiving a higher performance while adapting to online learning.
+In a study of 30,383 students from 62 countries, students said overall they were most satisfied with the support provided by teaching staff and their universities' public relations.
+However, researchers argue that "deficient computer skills and the perception of a higher workload prevented them from perceiving their own improved performance in the new teaching environment."

+Some students reported feeling boredom, anxiety, and frustration during the first lockdown in 2020.
+Students also reported higher satisfaction with the role played by hospitals and universities during the epidemic compared to the governments and banks.

-During the lockdown, students primarily raised concerns about their future professional career and study issues and were mainly bored, anxious, and frustrated.
-They also changed some of their hygienic behaviours such as regularly wearing masks and washing hands, and daily routine habits like leaving home and shaking hands.
+During the lockdown, students primarily raised concerns about their future professional career.

-While the role of both hospitals and universities appears to be positive, governments and banks did not meet the students’ expectations during the pandemic.

-Socio-demographic (and geographic) factors also played an important role in the students’ perception of different aspects of academic work/life.
-The empirical results suggest that the transition from onsite to online lectures due to the COVID-19 crisis had a stronger effect on males, part-time students, undergraduate students, applied sciences students, students with a lower living standard, and students from less developed regions (in Africa and Asia), while the pandemic generally had a greater effect on students who were female, full-time, undergraduate and had financial problems with respect to their emotional life and personal circumstances.
+Socio-demographic (and geographic) factors also played an important role in the students' perception of different aspects of academic work/life.
+The empirical results suggest that the transition from onsite to online lectures due to the COVID-19 crisis had a stronger effect on males, especially part-time students, undergraduate students, applied sciences students, students with a lower living standard, and students in Africa and Asia when it came to low satisfaction of their academic work and life.

+When it came to students who were female, full-time, undergraduate, they were more likely to have low satisfaction or negative impacts in their emotional life and personal circumstances.

 The results also demonstrate that more hopeful and less bored students, students who were more satisfied with their academic work/life, social science students, students with a better living standard (with a scholarship and/or the ability to pay the overall costs of study), and those who were studying in Europe showed greater satisfaction with the role and measures of their university during the COVID-19 crisis.

 A Reuters national survey conducted in the US indicated serious mental health consequences resulting from school shutdowns and the pandemic.
 This affected both students and their teachers.
-90% of school districts surveyed said that their district was experiecing higher "absenteeism or disengagement", and 74% of districts indicated increasing mental stress among students.
+90% of school districts surveyed said that their district was experiencing higher "absenteeism or disengagement", and 74% of districts indicated increasing mental stress among students.